The HubSpot vs Infusionsoft Debate Rages On

 Why I Now Primarily Use HubSpot

-(Interested in analyzing the true and total cost of ownership when it comes to HubSpot vs Infusionsoft?)
+(See the true and total cost of ownership when it comes to HubSpot vs Infusionsoft.)

-"Why did it take you so long, Wes?"
+"Why did it take you so long to move to HubSpot, Wes?"

 I have to admit that not fully understanding the HubSpot offering and appreciating its power lead me to be a bit harsh in my early reviews of HubSpot.

-So moving forward I'll be primarily HubSpot in my business but I still use and like many aspects of Infusionsoft because
+So as of Nov 2014 I've been primarily using HubSpot in my business but I still use and like many aspects of Infusionsoft because

 - they scratch itches the others don't, and